3 things startups can do to survive the economic fallout of COVID-19

 Aira is an innovator in the wireless charging space.
 We’ve rallied our team around the common goal of focusing on just that—innovation–above all else.
 Sure, we’d like to work on things that might be more mission-critical, but those tasks include supply chain, production, and business development efforts.
 Since suppliers around the world are decreasing their capacity and businesses’ development efforts are the last thing anyone cares to discuss, we’re setting our sights on our big picture.

 What does this big picture look like for you?
-If your business is direct-to-consumer online sales and your website has been feeling a little uninspired, give it a face-lift.
+If your business is direct-to-consumer online sales and your website is looking a little uninspired, give it a face-lift.
 If your revenue is driven by digital marketing and your funnels aren’t maximizing conversions, build them out.
 If your SaaS platform lacks key features, now’s the time to beef it up.

 That way, when this thing is in the rearview, you won’t have to start the engine back up after a period of stagnation.
-You’ll be in your greatest position of strength.
+You’ll be stronger than ever.

 Spend every dollar carefully, and if you run out, get creative